-We can only hope that July is a little sunnier than June.
-Flash floods, rain washing out cricket matches around the country, and roses sticking firmly in the bud and rotting before unfurling.
-But, and there is a plus side, everything is growing so quickly outdoors.
 Soft, leafy growth should ensure the potatoes produce a great crop.
-Most are flowering now indicating that tubers are present ( or coinciding with the beginnings of a crop) and now is key to a bumper harvest.
-If it doesn't rain, and even if it does the canopy of leaves may well stop everything but the most persistent of downpours from reaching the soil, you will need to water either the soil around the plants or the sacks the plants are growing in.
+Most are flowering now indicating that tubers are present (or coinciding with the beginnings of a crop) and now is key to a bumper harvest.
+Even if we do get rain, the canopy of leaves may well stop everything but the most persistent of downpours from reaching the soil.
+You will need to water either the soil around the plants or the sacks the plants are growing in.
 Seeds can still be sown with short rows of carrots guaranteed to produce something before autumn.

 Key activity for July in the garden